MarcoAxel/dmm-vs-lookup-etl/README.md

 ## 🙋 About Me

-I'm a senior at Eastern Connecticut State University, double majoring in Computer Science and Business Information Systems, with a minor in Data and Information Engineering.
+I'm a recent graduate at Eastern Connecticut State University with a double major in Computer Science and Business Information Systems, and a minor in Data and Information Engineering.
 My academic and project background centers on data engineering, and this research supports my goal of contributing to real-world ETL optimization practices.

 📬 Feedback and suggestions are welcome.
 📁 See [`results/`](./results) for figures and paper.